awwithro/makemea/README.md

 # MakeMeA

 MakeMeA is a tool for GameMasters (GMs) of TableTopRPGs (TTRPGs) that allows for generating data from random tables.
-Markdoen and github style tables are used to create and organize the tables.
+Markdown and github style tables are used to create and organize the tables.
 Since this README is a markdown file and contains tables, all of these examples can be used with the tool.

 ## Installing